Red Arrows: Misconduct inquiry

-In December 2021, Chief of the Air Staff Mike Wigston ordered an inquiry into the Red Arrows, which The Times later reported related to allegations of bullying, misogyny, sexual harassment and drunkenness.
-Up to 40 new recruits to the squadron, many of whom were female, described the culture as "toxic".
+In December 2021, Chief of the Air Staff Mike Wigston ordered an RAF inquiry into the Red Arrows, which The Times later reported related to allegations of bullying, misogyny, sexual harassment and drunkenness.
+Up to 40 personnel on the squadron, many of whom were female, described the culture as "toxic".
 While the inquiry was ongoing some pilots left, leaving a smaller display team.
 An inquiry delivered in November 2022 concluded that at least two pilots from the team had enough of a service case against them to warrant their discharge from the service.
 In November 2022 it was announced that the commanding officer had been suspended for investigations.
 The whole team were required to attend courses on "unacceptable behaviour" and "active bystander" training after one former female member claimed that newly arrived females on the team were seen as "fresh meat", and would be inundated with unwanted WhatsApp messages.

+A further formal investigation into the command, leadership, and management of the squadron was conducted in 2023, and redacted versions of both reports were published on 1 November 2023.
+Chief of the Air Staff Sir Richard Knighton apologised and stated "I was appalled when I read the investigations' findings" and that few serving at that time were still in the squadron and he had confidence in the current command.
+Four of the victims who made formal complaints subsequently criticised the inquiry in a Sky News documentary, and stated that the RAF had falsely told a parliamentary committee that the sexism allegations did not meet a criminal threshold.